slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 However, for pretty much all experimentally tested and applied bodies representing $x$, *e.g.*, an electron or light propagating through a medium, the body's velocity is measurably below the speed of light *in vacuo* constant: $\frac{\partial x}{\partial t} < c$.

-The Fizeau experiment, for example, one of the main corroborations of the special theory of relativity, used the velocity addition formula on light traveling through the medium of water, where it was assumed and computed both: $\frac{\partial x}{\partial t} \neq c$ and $\frac{\partial x'}{\partial t'} \neq c$.
+The Fizeau experiment, for example, one of the main corroborations of the special theory of relativity, used the velocity-addition formula on light traveling through the medium of water, where it was assumed and computed both: $\frac{\partial x}{\partial t} \neq c$ and $\frac{\partial x'}{\partial t'} \neq c$.

 > Einstein assumed $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or otherwise of some object traveling at speed $c$, independent to reference frame — in the first postulate.
 There is no circumventing that, despite the ubiquitous misunderstanding.
-Below, the misunderstanding is emphasized via this postulate's implication to the velocity addition formula.
+Below, the misunderstanding is emphasized via this postulate's implication to the velocity-addition formula.

-## Velocity addition formula
+## Velocity-addition formula

-### Deriving the velocity addition formula
+### Deriving the velocity-addition formula

 Assume the Lorentz transformation.
 We have: